Bala Bodhisattva

-The Bala Bodhisattva is an ancient Indian statue of a Bodhisattva, found in 1904-1905 by German archaeologist F.O.
-Oertel (1862-1942) in Sarnath, India.
-The statue has been decisive in matching the reign of Kanishka with contemporary sculptural style, especially the type of similar sculptures from Mathura, as its bears a dated inscription in his name.
+The Bala Bodhisattva is an ancient Indian statue of a bodhisattva, found in 1904–1905 by German archaeologist F.O.
+Oertel (1862–1942) in Sarnath, India.
+The statue has been decisive in matching the reign of Kanishka with contemporary sculptural style, especially the type of similar sculptures from Mathura, as it bears a dated inscription in his name.
 This statue is in all probability a product of the art of Mathura, which was then transported to the Ganges region.